cuzzo/grunt-requirejs-mocha-chai-sinon-example/README.md

 License
 -------

-grunt-requirejs-mocha-chai-sinon-example is free--as in BSD.
+Mocha-AMD-example is free--as in BSD.
 Hack your heart out, hackers.

 This code was origninally started in cuzzo/grunt-requirejs-mocha-chai-sinon-example - and I'm deeply indebted to him for the clarity of his example.
-Hopefully I didn't complicated it too much.
+Hopefully I didn't complicate it too much.